CSCfi/csc-env-eff/hands-on/batch_jobs/serial.md

 - For a program that can use only one core (cpu), one should request only one core from Slurm.
 - The job doesn't benefit from additional cores, hence don't request more
-- Excess reservation is waisted since it wouldn't be available to other users
+- Excess reservation is wasted since it wouldn't be available to other users
-- Within the job, the actual program is launched using the command `srun`
+- Within the job (or allocation), the actual program is launched using the command `srun`
 - If you use a software that is preinstalled at CSC, please [check its infopage](https://docs.csc.fi/apps/): it might have a batch job template with useful default settings

 ```text